reachlightspeed/lightspeed-site/src/site/blog/announcing-lightspeed.md

 ## The web of tomorrow
 As the web increasingly shifts to mobile (phone, watch, etc.) devices, brands need to ensure that the customer experience is optimized for popular modern device types over varying connection speeds.
 Our mission is to ensure the experiences your customers expect match how your site performs.
-Want to see how your site stacks up?
-Reach out today to set up a call -- we’d love to chat with you.